Azure/portaldocs/portal-sdk/generated/top-extensions-authentication-procedures.md

         1. Open the "Network" tab of your browser's developer tools

         2. Locate the call to `/api/DelegationToken` and inspect the response - a successful token request will have status `200` and will include a "Bearer" token in the response body.

+6. **Please note:** Especially for extensions migrating their resource access from the Extensions.\*.json files, please be aware that one of the changes this entails is that the extension client ID ('oAuthClientId' property) defined at the extension level in the portal configuration (Extensions.\*.json) file will be used for all token fetches.
+The new resource access does not allow you to override this 'oAuthClientId' value in any way.
+It is important to test your new flows and inspect the access tokens used to make the all your extension's resource calls.
+To see the client ID used to on the requested token, you can grab the token from the authorization header of the request to the target resource, and parse that access token in https://jwt.ms.
+Then look at the "appId" claim and ensure that it matches the one defined at the extension level in the portal configuration.
+If you have any questions, feel free to reach out on the Teams channel linked in this doc.

 **Before migration**